PeasantL/PC-Manager/README.md

 Control Panel for various devices.
 Run of a Raspberry Pi.
 Currently being prototyped.

 Todo:
+Bug
+- Sometimes the power on script does not work

+Server
+- Incorporate fast-auth-template
+- Split server command based on fast-auth-template

 - Implement GPU Power Controls
 - ~~Bugfix StrictHostChecking~~